 People haven’t changed.
 Specifically, their desire for relationships hasn’t changed.
 They still want to make friends.
 They still want to have a laugh over drinks.
-They still want to tell you about their children and their grandchildren and chat about the big game on TV this weekend.
+And of course, they still want to tell you about their children and their grandchildren and chat about the big game on TV this weekend.
 Technology hasn’t changed that.
 If anything, it’s emphasized it.

-The recruiters who enjoy the most success are those who realize that technology is not the be-all, end-all that some would make it out to be.
+The recruiters who enjoy the most success are those who realize that technology is NOT the be-all, end-all that some would make it out to be.
 They know it’s not going to lead them to the promised land of more placements with little to no effort.
-They recognize it for what it is: a tool they can use to better accomplish their main objective, which is to develop the relationships they need to develop with clients and candidates.
+They recognize it for what it is: a tool they can use to better accomplish their main objective.
+That objective: develop the relationships they need to develop with both clients and candidates.

-You want to guard against your production dropping during down times?
-Improve your recruiting network in the following ways:
+You want to guard against your production (and the overall production of your agency) dropping during down times?
+You can improve your recruiter networking efforts in the following three ways:

-No matter how many technological tools and gadgets there are in the world, a hefty number of recruiters still went out of business during the past 12 to 18 months.
+No matter how many technological tools and gadgets there are in the world, a hefty number of recruiters still went out of business during The Great Recession.
 I’m sure you’ve heard the old mantra, “Business is all about relationships.”
 Well, no matter how advanced we become as a profession or a society, that mantra is still true.
-And the best way to build those relationships is not via instant message or social media.
+And the best way to build those relationships is not via instant message, text, or social media.

 It’s face-to-face.
 Over coffee.
 Talking about things that don’t even have to do with business.
 We’ve all invested plenty in new technology.